School Bus Question on Florida DMV Test

 You approach a stopped school bus on the opposite side of a highway divided by a five-foot paved strip.
 The bus is picking up children.
 In this situation…

-- you should proceed with caution
+- A. You should proceed with caution

-- you must always stop
+- C. You must always stop

 On a two-way street or highway, all drivers moving in either direction must stop for a stopped school bus which is picking up or dropping off children.
 You must remain stopped until all children are clear of the roadway and the stop arm is withdrawn.